Hancock County License Hearing Guide

 Possible Outcomes

-- What You Can Drive For: A restricted license typically allows you to drive only to and from specific locations, such as your workplace, school, or doctor's office.
+- What You Can Drive For: A restricted license typically limits driving to specific purposes, such as commuting to and from work, attending school, or receiving medical treatment.

 - Costs and Application Process: There are fees associated with applying for a restricted license.
-The application process involves submitting documentation to the Ohio BMV and potentially appearing before a judge.
+The application process involves submitting documentation to the court and the BMV.

-- IID Requirement: Ohio law may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license, especially if your BAC was high or if you have prior DUI offenses.
+- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of receiving a restricted license.

 Getting Your License Back